 FIRB Property Application Process: Complete Timeline

 Understanding the full FIRB property application timeline is critical for foreign investors planning their purchase strategy.
+The process involves multiple stages, each with specific documentation and fee requirements.

 Step 1: Prepare Documentation (Week 1)